azabiong/vim-highlighter/README.md

   :Hi/Find  [options]  expression  [directories_or_files]
  ```

- `Tab` key completion for long options, directory and file names is supported.
+ `Tab` key completion for --long-options, directory and file names is supported.

 ### Expression